Mavulis Island

+The nearest island to Mavulis is Misanga Island (also known as North Island), located 4 km to the south-southwest.
+Mavulis is part of the municipality of Itbayat, which is also the nearest inhabited island, located 38 km to the south.

 Alternative names

 Older Batan natives also called the island Dimavulis or Dihami, meaning "north" in Ivatan.
 By some members of the Spanish colonial government it was called Diami, and it is known as Yami or Y'Ami on most American colonial-era maps of the Philippines.
 The latter should not be confused with the aboriginal Yami of Taiwan who live on islands farther north beyond Philippine territorial limits, but are geographically, culturally and linguistically related to the Ivatan people.
 The island is also called Amianan, meaning "north" in Ilocano.

+It should not be confused with Mavudis Island (also known as Mabudis or Ditarem), which is located further south, near Siayan Island.